Mycroft stood regally by the fireplace in his study. ”You know you have to keep it a secret, Sherlock. No mortal can know.”

 “Sherrinford had no other choice,” Mycroft said quietly, gazing into the fire.
 “Not after the incident.”
 He lifted the snifter of brandy in his hand and took a sip.
 “And if you aren’t careful, Sherlock, with your continued pushing yourself to your absolute limits, you might be next.”

 Sherlock bit back a sigh.
 His brother had always felt himself his keeper, ever since he was young.
-That appeared that would never change, not in a million years.
+It appeared that would never change, not in a million years.
 He wondered when he would ever get out from under his brother’s thumb.
 Possibly never, he supposed.
 Perhaps if Sherrinford…no, it didn’t do to dwell on that.
 No one in the family talked about it.
-No one pretended like Sherrinford existed, for the most part.
+No one admitted that Sherrinford existed, for the most part.
 He was an afterthought these days, as though he had never really been a part of the family.

 He supposed if he wasn’t careful, one day, he might be an afterthought as well.